mzbac/swift-mlx-server/README.md

 # swift-mlx-server

-A Swift-based server application designed to provide an OpenAI-compatible text completion API.
+A Swift-based server application designed to provide an OpenAI-compatible text completion API with support for both text-only and visual language models (VLM).

 ## Usage

 To run the server:

 ```
-swift-mlx-server --model hf/model/id --host 127.0.0.1 --port 8080
+swift-mlx-server --model hf/model/id --host 127.0.0.1 --port 8080 [--vlm]
 ```
 Replace `hf/model/id` with the Hugging Face model ID.
 Adjust the host and port as necessary to fit your setup.
+Use the `--vlm` flag when running with visual language models that support multi-modal inputs.

 # API Endpoints